Dullasanthosh/Organic-Farming/README.md

 ## Project description 😃 :

-I have created a informational bot named "Organic Farming" using Html and services like QnA maker,Web app bot.It helps the user to finds information about Organic Farming like ; What is Organic Farming and about latest Farming.
+I have created a informational bot named "Organic Farming" using Html and services like QnA maker,Web app bot.It helps the user to finds information about Organic Farming like ; What is Organic Farming and about latest Farming technology's.
 In this website I make five pages i.e; Home, About, Contact, F.A.Q, ChatBot.
 It's look likes a professional bot.
 I am trying to solve the real world problem like in these days we are searching for good and genuine website,apps etc.for information here and there.
-So I make a bot where I try to give every details of Azure .
+So I make a bot where I try to give every details of Organic Farming .
 My project helps both learners and explorers like for learners I provided every details i.e; history, developer (s), services etc.. and for explorers I gave website links and everything there in the bot to know more to create , build, deploy etc ...

 ## Features and functionalities 🧐:
 - Interactive and responsive UI